exphp-share/seasonize/README.md

 A menu is presented at game start.
 Act fast!!
 Press the shot and bomb buttons a number of times corresponding to the season and settings you want, then press C (or wait a few seconds).

+### Things to note

-This patch uses a separate scorefile.
+* This patch uses a separate scorefile.
 If you want it to start with your existing progress, you can copy `scoreth17.dat` to `scoreth17_season.dat`.

+* Replays of the main game must be watched beginning from stage 1  (i.e. don't start at stage 3, just fast forward).
+Aside from that, replays are fully supported in any game mode.

 ### No Beast/No Hyper mode

 **This is the default setting and recommended way to play.**  This mode adjusts the balance of the game to account for having season releases:

-* **Hypers end immediately:** Season releases are such a massive defensive tool that you should not need hyper breaks to survive.
+* **Hypers end immediately:** Season releases are such a massive defensive tool that you should not need hyper breaks (or the S6 secret token) to survive.
 * **Beast tokens are suppressed (others remain):** You can still get extra lives from life tokens.
 However, there are significantly fewer "filler" tokens to help you reach 5 tokens, so be careful!
 * **TH16 scoring strats:** Without hypers, how shall we get PIV?
 Fear not; bullets canceled by releases generate PIV items, just like in TH16!
 Higher season levels produce bigger PIV items, so try to cash in big!

-**To enable Beast Tokens and hypers, press Bomb on the season menu.**  Because Hypers + Releases might result in... quite a bit of PIV, the `score_uncap` patch is included.
+**To enable Beast Tokens and hypers, press Bomb on the season menu.**  The `score_uncap` patch is included.
+You're welcome.

 ## Building from source